HUD and the FHA

-HUD (the US Department of Housing and Urban Development) and the FHA (the Federal Housing Administration) were founded as two separate entities.
-However, they now share far more responsibilities than either had originally planned.
+The Department of Housing and Urban Development and the Federal Housing Administration were founded as two separate entities.
+In 1965, the FHA became part of HUD, after they began to share far more responsibilities than either had originally planned.
 HUD oversees and guarantees both residential and multifamily lending and insurance programs.

-The FHA, which in 1965 became a part of HUD, deals primarily in residential lending, aiding in the purchase of primary residences for Americans by providing loan insurance for single family homes and multifamily properties with up to four units.
-Although the FHA is now a subsidiary of HUD, it is responsible for the overall management and administration of HUD's Multifamily Housing Programs.
-HUD, however, ultimately provides the insurance.
+The FHA deals primarily in residential lending, aiding in the purchase of primary residences for Americans by providing loan insurance for single-family homes and multifamily properties with up to four units.
+The FHA is responsible for the overall management and administration of HUD's multifamily housing programs.
+HUD ultimately provides the insurance, however.

 A common misconception is that HUD makes loans to developers and real estate investors for the recapitalization, acquisition, rehabilitation, and construction of multifamily properties.
-In reality, HUD only underwrites and insures these loans, which are made by investors.
+In reality, HUD only underwrites and insures these loans, which are provided by other lenders.

 HUD LOANS FOR MULTIFAMILY DEVELOPERS